by Common Ground | Feb 4, 2026 | Courts, Current-Issue, February 2026

 Court decisions have played an important role in shaping how related services are provided in special education.
 Over the years, several important court decisions have helped clarify how related services should be provided and what students are entitled to.
 One of the...

 A high-stakes lawsuit, Texas v.
-Becerra, now making its way through the courts, could dismantle Section 504 of the Rehabilitation Act prohibits discrimination against individuals with disabilities by entities that receive federal funding.
-The law requires schools,...
+Becerra, now making its way through the courts, could dismantle Section 504 of the Rehabilitation Act, which prohibits discrimination against individuals with disabilities by entities that receive federal funding.
+The law requires...

 In April, U.S. Supreme Court heard arguments in A.J.T. v.
 Osseo Area Schools.
 The case centers on what standard students must meet in order to bring claims of disability discrimination at school.
 At issue is whether students with disabilities must show that schools...